gtalent/docserver/Readme.md

 #Readme
 ##What is docserver?
 docserver is a tool to format and serve Markdown documents to your browser.
-This is useful for easily previewing the you Markdown documents before publishing them.
+This is useful for easily previewing your Markdown documents before publishing them.
 It uses Russ Ross's blackfriday library for Markdown formatting.
 ##Getting docserver
 * Install Go (http://golang.org)
 * Add $GOPATH/bin to your $PATH